Bumper0417/e-shop-MS-Project-4/README.md

 The biggest problem I faced when creating this website was how to identify and implement the search functionality, which in the end it was a very interesting feature.

+Also in Heroku it might need a hard reload of the webpage when trying to submit the password_reset!

 ## Deployment

 My webpage is hosted in Github and deployed directly from the master branch.
 The whole project can be viewed here: